drmousse/Beginner-React-Python-Event-App/readme.md

 ---

 ## 1. The Tio App
 This is a (in my opinion) very beginner-friendly React (frontend) and Python/Flask (backend) fullstack web app project.
-It is a team building event app and it's supposed to help you on site with the hustle of writing down the scores of
-all teams and calculate the placements within a game (called challenge in this app) and eventually calculate the final,
-overall placements of all teams.
+It is a team building event app and it's supposed to help you on site with the hustle of writing down the scores of all teams and calculate the placements within a game (called challenge in this app) and eventually calculate the final, overall placements of all teams.
 The App supports creation of events, challenges and users.
 It also has a simple role based access system.

 I started this project but never finished/optimized/refactored/improved it.
-But there are enough open issues, ideas and
-notes about improvements so that this project can be a good start to establish and improve your React coding skills.
+But there are enough open issues, ideas and notes about improvements so that this project can be a good start to establish and improve your Python and React coding skills.

 For UI https://primereact.org/ is used.

 If you want to make database changes but don't want to erase whole db and init it again, you can use Alembic.
 It is part of the backend package of this project.

 As far as I remember this app does not assume any OS, so it should work on Windows, Linux and Mac.

-The app itself is in german, but there are a lot of translators out there, so it should be no problem, to translate all of it to english.
+The app itself is in german, but there are a lot of translators out there, so it should be no problem, to translate all of it to english or any other language you desire.

 ---